Buying a house on Koh Phangan: legal framework, advantages and risks

 Conclusion

 Buying a home on Koh Phangan is an ambitious project that requires a thorough understanding of local legal and tax mechanisms.
 Whether you opt for a long-term lease, purchase through a Thai company or own a building separate from the land, each method has its advantages and risks.
 It is essential to surround yourself with legal and real estate professionals to secure the transaction and comply with current legal obligations.
-Koh Phangan, with its fast-growing real estate market, offers excellent investment opportunities, but it is essential to respect local rules to fully enjoy this tropical paradise.
+Koh Phangan, with its fast-growing real estate market, offers excellent investment opportunities, but it is essential to respect local rules.